translate/pootle/docs/server/commands.rst

 Lists all the language codes for languages hosted on the server.
 This can be useful for automation.

+Accepts the :option:`--modified-since` parameter to list only those languages modified since the revision given by :djadmin:`revision`.

 .. django-admin:: list_projects